apache/skywalking/docs/en/FAQ/v9-version-upgrade.md

    These data would be incompatible with previous in some storage, including H2/MySQL/TiDB/InfluxDB/PostgreSQL/IoTDB.
    Make sure to remove the older `ServiceTraffic` and `InstanceTraffic` tables before OAP(v9) starts.
    OAP would generate the new table in the start procedure, and recreate all existing services and instances when traffic comes.
-5. All other metrics are compatible with the previous data format, so you wouldn't lose metrics.

-## Incompatibility
-1. The [UI configuration protocol](https://github.com/apache/skywalking-query-protocol/blob/master/ui-configuration.graphqls) has been changed by following the design of new [booster UI](https://github.com/apache/skywalking-booster-ui).
-So, the RocketBot UI can't work with the v9 backend.